dimamo5/Terasology/ESOF-DOCS/Software Architecture.md

 It also needs an operation system that can run Java7 or higher.
 After running Terasology in the computer, this device can connect to other devices through a dedicated server or a local server, that also need to execute Terasology.
-The main difference between this two connections is that in order to use a local server, one of the players must be the host and the rest must be connected in the same network area wich is not needed using a dedicated server.
+The main difference between this two connections is that in order to use a local server, one of the players must be the host and the rest must be connected in the same network area which is not needed using a dedicated server.
 The players can acess through different networks.

 <a name="Process"/>
 ## Process View